-- 1. There have been numerous changes to the Device Characteristics Blocks and the Forms Control Blocks.
+- There have been numerous changes to the Device Characteristics Blocks and the Forms Control Blocks.
 If you have created or modified any of these blocks, copy the source code for these blocks into the ROPES.SOURCE library or other library, as desired.
 Review the Device Characteristics Block and Forms Control Block documentation in the Customization chapter of the Administrator's Guide.
 Please pay particular attention to the ROPESDEV TYPE=CONTROLS statement and the DEVTYPE= parameter of that statement.
 Re-compile your control blocks after you have made any additional changes you feel are appropriate.
 If you created new control blocks, add them to the ROPES PPT or RDO group. - 2.
 Examine the job stream OBOOKSIN in each of the three source language libraries.
 These job streams are used to translate the ROPES On Line interface copy books to the current level of your CICS Command Level translator.
 Edit and execute these job streams to translate the copy books in the new libraries.
 If you are using COBOL II, be sure to edit the job stream to add the PARM='COBOL2' option to each job step in the ROPES.COBLIB version of OBOOKSIN.
 Likewise, if you are an Enterprise (LE) COBOL shop (COBOL for MVS & VM or COBOL for OS/390 & VM), be sure to edit the job stream to add the PARM='COBOL3' option to each job step.
 You must use these members to update the ROPES copy books any time you change CICS or Enterprise (LE) COBOL release levels. - 3.
 Review any custom changes you have applied to your system, and review the PTF summaries later in this document.
 You should find each of these custom changes in the new release.
 Some of these changes are implemented through exits defined in the Security section of the User's Guide, others are implemented through the Maintenance panels (transaction ROMT), and the rest are implemented in the FCB, DCB and RSTU XCT tables which are described in the Customization chapter of the Administrator's Guide.
 Review these controls and make the appropriate changes.
-Reassemble the control blocks using the new ROPES.SOURCE library in the SYSLIB concatenation of the assembly steps to create the Version 14.0 compatible versions of these controls.
+Reassemble the control blocks using the new ROPES.SOURCE library in the SYSLIB concatenation of the assembly steps to create the Version 16.0 compatible versions of these controls.

-4. If you are using the ROPES Spool Transfer Utility, please note that the ROPEINTF program must be installed in the STEPLIB concatenation of the CICS job stream.
-The ROPES SVC in use in your current implementation is completely compatible with Version 14.0 and should not be changed.
-There are NO changes to the ROPESVC module in Version 14.0.

-5. Test the system as it is now installed.
+- 4. If you are using the ROPES Spool Transfer Utility, please note that the ROPEINTF program must be installed in the STEPLIB concatenation of the CICS job stream.
+The ROPES SVC in use in your current implementation is completely compatible with Version 16.0 and should not be changed.
+There are NO changes to the ROPESVC module in Version 16.0.
+A new module has been provided to allow you to dynamically install the ROPES SVC.
+Member SVCUPDTE in the ROPES Source library can be run to assemble and link the program SVCUPDTE into any APF authorized library.
+You can then execute the program at any time, including your system IPL process, to dynamically install the SVC. - 5.
+Test the system as it is now installed.
 When the test system is working satisfactorily with the starter system data, proceed to the next step.